cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 By separating SS and SC, it will allow for us to optimize against primary use cases and access patterns to state.
-Specifically, The SS layer will be responsible for direct access to data in the form of (key, value) pairs, whereas the SC layer (IAVL) will be responsible for committing to data and providing Merkle proofs.
+Specifically, The SS layer will be responsible for direct access to data in the form of (key, value) pairs, whereas the SC layer (e.g. IAVL) will be responsible for committing to data and providing Merkle proofs.

-Note, the underlying physical storage database will be the same between both the SS and SC layers.
-So to avoid collisions between (key, value) pairs, both layers will be namespaced.

 #### State Commitment (SC)